ykara61/Unofficial-Investing-com-Alarm/README.md

 # 2. Why .NET/.NET Core for OBDII Interface

 At this point in time, The .NET Core are widely adoped by a large community of enterprise developers.
-It paves way for use programming language like C# for communicating with vehicle OBDII port.
+It paves way for use programming language like C# for making currency value alarm application.
 The enterprise developers can integrate this functionality into Console Application, Windows Application and Xamarin mobile applications etc.

-# 3. .NET ELM327 WIFI OBDII TOOL
+# 3. Investing.com Website Currency Alarm (Unofficial)

 ## 3a.
 Development Environment